Individuals, societies and the structures which unite us

 Key Program Features

 Sociology is the fascinating pursuit of trying to understand the world we live in.
 Many students like you wonder where exactly they fit into the scheme of things or even if they count at all.
-Sociology addresses this concern by giving you a vivid awareness of the close link between your personal experiences and your society.
+Sociology addresses this concern by providing a vivid awareness of the close link between personal experiences and society.
 As you study sociology, you will become a “stranger” in the familiar landscape of your own society by questioning the world others take for granted.
 This will be facilitated by analyzing human behavior using the scientific method.
-We will ask questions like the following: “What is going on here?”
-“Who is involved and who is left out of the action?”
-“What does this really mean?”
-We all know the “pie” is cut unevenly, but why is this true?
-Is it because our society is based on greed, lies, and deception, or simply a lack of caring for others, or what?
+We will ask questions like: “What is going on here?”, “Who is involved and who is left out of the action?”, and “What does this really mean?”

 Upon successful completion of the sociology program, a student shall be able to:

 - Understand how societies are organized, function, and change.